pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 To fork this repository, you can follow the official GitHub documentation on how to [fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

+If you fork a repository, a copy of the repository will then be created in your user space.
+Besides the contributing aspect, you can also work independently on your assignments and push your changes to your remote repository.

-Cloning and setting up the environment works as described in the [getting started guide](./docs/getting_started.md#clone-the-repository), besides that you need to clone your fork:
+Cloning and setting up the environment works as described in the [getting started guide](./docs/getting_started.md#clone-the-repository), besides that you need to clone your fork to your local machine (instead of the course repository):

 ```sh
 git clone https://github.com/<your-username>/htwg-practical-nlp.git
 ```

-!!! info

-    If you fork a repository, a copy of the repository will then be created in your user space.
-    Besides the contributing aspect, you can also work independently on your assignments and push your changes to your remote repository.

-!!! tip

-    Forking is a very common practice in open source developlment.
+> 💡 Forking is a very common practice in open source developlment.
-    If you are new to open source development and have not forked a repository before, this may be a good learning opportunity for you! 🤓
+> If you are new to open source development and have not forked a repository before, this may be a good learning opportunity for you! 🤓

 ## Syncing you Fork